fetchmoto/reql-admin/README.md

 Below holds information on what was recently done, and what is in the near future.

+- [ ] Come up with a home page idea that has nice features
 - [ ] Handle when websocket-server is not online
 - [X] Initialize Rethink Client in App State
 - [X] List databases and their tables.